oneoaas-golib/bosun/docs/definitions.md

 Type: Context-Bound

-The value returned by `.Ack` is the URL for the alert acknowledgement.
+`.Ack` creates a link to Bosun's view for alert acknowledgement.
 This is generated using the [system configuration's Hostname](/system_configuration#hostname) value as the root of the link.

 #### .Incident() (string)

 Type: Context-Bound

-The value returned by `.Incident` is the URL to Bosun's incident view.
+`.Incident` creates a link to Bosun's incident view.
 This is generated using the [system configuration's Hostname](/system_configuration#hostname) value as the root of the link.

+#### .GraphLink(string) (string)

+Type: Context-Bound

+`.GraphLink` creates a link to Bosun's graph tab on Bosun's expression page.
+This is generated using the [system configuration's Hostname](/system_configuration#hostname) value as the root of the link.
+The link will set the expression and the time that represents "now".
+The expression is the expression string that is passed to `.GraphLink`.
+The time is set to the time of the alert.

+#### .GraphLink(string) (string)

+Type: Context-Bound

+`.GraphLink` creates a link to Bosun's rule editor page.
+This is useful to provide a quick link to the view someone would use to edit the alert.
+This is generated using the [system configuration's Hostname](/system_configuration#hostname) value as the root of the link.
+The link will set the the alert, which template should be rendered, and time on the rule editor page.
+The time that represents "now" will be the time of the alert.
+The rule editor's alert will be set to point to the alert definition that corresponds to this alert.
+However, it will always be loading the current definitions, so it is possible that the alert or template definitions will have changed since the template was rendered.

-#### .Graph(string|Expression|ResultSlice(TODO: Not sure this can take a result slice?))
+#### .Graph(string|Expression|ResultSlice(TODO: Not sure this can take a result slice?)) (image)

 Type: Context-Bound